AURELIUS AEGIS

 For a sovereign or UHNW principal, discretion is the product.

-The people we serve do not buy convenience — they buy the certainty that what is known about them stays known only where it must.
-Every engagement is shaped around that certainty first.
+The people we serve are not buying convenience.
+They are buying the certainty that what is known about them stays known only where it must, and every engagement is shaped around that certainty first.

 A state-level threat model

 We assume adversaries with the patience and resources of states: long horizons, insider leverage, and supply-chain reach.
-The architecture is designed for that adversary, not the casual one.
+The architecture answers to that adversary, not the casual one.

 A single breach is existential